adriandavidbrand/ngx-rxcache/projects/ngx-rxcache/src/lib/README.md

 # RxCache

-RxCache is a light weight RxJs Behavior Subject based cache designed as a replacement to Redux style stores.
-It offers much simpler to grasp ways of achieving push based data flow to your components with hardly any boiler plate code at all.
+RxCache is a light weight RxJs Behavior Subject based cache.
+It offers simple to grasp ways of achieving push based data flow to your components with hardly any boiler plate code at all.

 [Testbed on StackBlitz](https://stackblitz.com/edit/angular-3yqpfe)